microlinkhq/browserless/README.md

 ### .html(url, options)

-It returns the full HTML content from the target `url`.
+It serializes the content from the target `url` into HTML.

 ```js
 const browserless = require('browserless')